Bristol’s Arnolfini reborn

 Arnolfini closed its gallery 18 months ago after it had lost its £750,000 ACE annual grant because of a crisis in finance and management.

-Now, ACE has pledged £1.8m over two years as the gallery launches its new programme this weekend, in Bush House, the dockside former warehouse that has been its home since 1975, and continuing charitable support from the Ashley Clinton Barker-Mill Trust.
+Now, ACE has pledged £1.8m over three years as the gallery launches its new programme this weekend, in Bush House, the dockside former warehouse that has been its home since 1975, and continuing charitable support from the Ashley Clinton Barker-Mill Trust.
 The hope is that Arnolfini will return to ACE’s national portfolio status in 2022.

 The relaunch follows the Bristol Visual Arts Review by Giles Worsdale, former director of Baltic, and Artangel’s James Lingwood, which recommended a complete rethink for Arnolfini.